Adult Foster Care

 - Prepare meals and snacks

-- Assist you will personal care (bathing, dressing, toileting, transferring, ambulating, and eating)
+- Assist you will personally care (bathing, dressing, toileting, transferring, ambulating, and eating)

 - Provide medication reminders and assistance